rj-chap/NFWorkshop16/README.md

 At CactusCon 2016, I will be handing out 40 copies of LMG Security's Network Forensics Puzzle Challenge 2015 DVD.
 If you receive one, and you have a DVD drive, great!

 Additionally, I will have a WNDR3700 router setup along with a switch.
 The relevant files will be available via a local network share on this private network.
-If you received the files this way, great!
+Be sure to bring a network adapter if you don't have one built-in, and be sure to bring an Ethernet cable too (heck, bring a few and share).

-If you did not receive the associated PCAP files at CactusCon, FEAR NOT!
+If the CactusCon '16 is over, and you did not receive the associated PCAP files at the conference, FEAR NOT!
 Please contact me for details or go directly to the source: LMG Security (@LMGSecurity).

 ## Passwords